Thigh Lift in Birmingham, Alabama

 Thigh Lift Recovery

-- Medications to apply or take orally to aid healing and reduce the risk of infection.
+- Medications to apply or take orally to aid healing and reduce the potential for infection.

 - Specific concerns to look for at the surgical site or in your general health.